ServiceWeaver/weaver/website/docs.md

 # Testing

 Service Weaver includes a `weavertest` package that you can use to test your Service Weaver applications.
-Tests use `weavertest.Run` instead of `weaver.Run`.
+The package provides a `Runner` type with a `Run` method Tests use `Runner.Run` instead of `weaver.Run`.
 To test an `Adder` component with an `Add` method, for example, create an `adder_test.go` file with the following contents.

 ```go
 package main